3

 Accessible Travel

-2024 is the Year of Accessible Tourism in Queensland, beaming the spotlight on a range of initiatives to make tourism available to everybody.
+2024 was the Year of Accessible Tourism in Queensland, beaming the spotlight on a range of initiatives to make tourism available to everybody.

 Dedicated Accessible Holiday Guides have been developed for Brisbane, Sunshine Coast, Gold Coast, Fraser Coast, Townsville, the Dinosaur Trail and Cairns, but you don’t need to travel far to find exciting accessible visitor experiences in all corners of the state.
 Plus, with the focus turning to the 2032 Paralympics in Brisbane, accessibility is the new buzz word!